observeinc/entity-explorer/Readme.md

 bin/publish/entity-explorer/observe-entity-explorer &
 ```

-## Usage

 ## Open the Web Site

-When application starts, it opens a web interface at http://localhost:50110.
+When application starts, it opens a web interface (default http://localhost:50110).
 Open that web site in your web browser:

 ```console
 ./observe-entity-explorer